-I am aware that JSU School of Nursing requires particip ation in patient treatment and clinical procedures during the course of nursing classes.
-I am also aware that as a result of my voluntary participation, I may be exposed to infectious diseases and am participating in the clinical work voluntarily. been involved in an incident that ma understand that it is the policy of JSI order that I have the opportunity to s my decision to refuse to seek medica signature below, I release Jacksonvii Instructor/preceptor that on this date I have resulted in my being exposed to infectious disease.
-If School of Nursing to release me from clinical practicum is seek medical evaluation of risk status and further treatment.
-It evaluation for risk status and further treatment.
-By my the State University, any of its employees, and the participate from any liability for injury, illness or infection that may be I in It is ting documentation of the exposure incid understand that I am responsible for following the agency policies with regards to reporting and ent, regardless of my decision to seek medical attention.
-I any future financial expenses resulting from my decision not or any expenses resulting in the future should I elect to characteristics. ot to Student's Signature Date Clinical Instructor/Preceptor Date
+Iin patient treatment and clinical proceduthat as a result of my voluntary participating in the clinical work volunt ures during the course of ation, I may be exposed have been informed by my clinical instructor/preceptor that on this date I have been involved in an incident that may have resulted in my being exposed to infectious disease.
+I understand that it is the policy of JSU School of Nursing to release me from clinical practicum in order that I have the opportunity to seek medical evaluation of risk status and further treatment.
+It is my decision to refuse to seek medical evaluation for risk status and further treatment.
+By my signature below, I release Jacksonville State University, any of its employees, and the participating agency from any liability for injury, illness or infection that may be contracted as a result of this incident.
+I am aware that I am responsible for foldocumentation of the exposure incident understand that I am responsible for any seek medical evaluation at this time, or my mind and seek care in the future. , regardless of my decise y future financial expens ion to seek medical attention.
+I ses resulting from my decision not to Student's Signature Date - Clinical Instructor/Preceptor Date